This post may contain affiliate links. Please read our disclosure policy.

 • Different fruit.
 Feel free to sub the blueberries for strawberries, raspberries, mango, cherries, pineapple, peaches, or any other favorite.
 Just be sure to use frozen fruit for the best results.

-• Add an extra boost of nutrition.
-Try adding in a serving of protein powder, flax seed, hemp seeds, or oats.
+• Try adding in a serving of protein powder, flax seed, hemp seeds, or oats.

 top view of smoothie jar with a side of banana and blueberries